Decreasing Minimization on Base-Polyhedra: Relation Between Discrete and Continuous Cases: Decomposition algorithms for square-sum minimization on an M-convex set

-\begin{proposition} The Fujishige-type decomposition algorithm computes a square-sum minimizer (i.e., dec-min element) of an M-convex set in strongly polynomial time. \end{proposition} \begin{proof} By Proposition~\ref{PRdecalgFS-S+Z}, the number of recursive calls is bounded by $|S|$.
+square-sum minimizer (i.e., dec-min element) of an M-convex set in strongly polynomial time. \end{proposition} \begin{proof} By Proposition~\ref{PRdecalgFS-S+Z}, the number of recursive calls is bounded by $|S|$.
 In each call of the algorithm, the vector $z$ in Step~2 can be found in strongly polynomial time by Proposition~\ref{PRdecalgFS2polytimeZ}.
-The subsets $S_{+}$ and $S_{-}$ in Step~3 can be determined in strongly polynomial time by a standard method using submodular function minimization \cite{Fuj05book,Sch03}. \end{proof}
+The subsets $S_{+}$ and $S_{-}$ in Step~3 can be determined in strongly polynomial time by a standard method using submodular function minimization \cite{Fuj05book,Sch03}. \qedJIAM \end{proof}

 \begin{remark} \rm The subsets $S_{+}$ and $S_{-}$ constructed in the Fujishige-type decomposition algorithm have crucial properties that each of $S_{+}$ and $S - S_{-}$ is a $z\sp{*}$-top and $z\sp{*}$-tight set (with respect to $p$), where the former property is obvious from \eqref{decalgz*val} and the latter property is shown in the proof of Proposition~\ref{PRdecalgFoutput}.
 In addition, $z\sp{*}$ is near-uniform on their difference $S_{0} = (S - S_{-}) - S_{+}$, where $S_{0}$ may possibly be empty.
 It follows from these properties that an integral vector $z = (z_{+}, z_{0}, z_{-})$ is a dec-min element of $\odotZ{B}$ if and only if $z_{+}$ is a dec-min element of $\odotZ{B_{+}}$, $z_{-}$ is a dec-min element of $\odotZ{B_{-}}$, and $z_{0}$ is a near-uniform element of $\odotZ{B_{0}}$, where $B_{0} = B'(p_{0})$ with $p_{0}(X) = p(X \cup S_{+}) - p(S_{+})$ for $X \subseteq S_{0}$.
 This fact justifies the recursive calls in Step~4. \finbox \end{remark}